fatih-yavuz/alfred-timer-workflow/README.md

 # Information
 An Alfred workflow letting you set a timer on your MAC's menubar.
 When the time is up, your Hue lights blink.
+You can download it from [packal]

 ## Preview
 ![N|Demo](https://raw.githubusercontent.com/siyahmadde/timer-workflow/master/demo.gif)